ydethe/pikendus-backend/docs/index.md

 # Introduction

-pikendus backend is a build backend compliant to [PEP517](https://peps.python.org/pep-0517/).
+pikendus is an estonian word that means 'extension' pikendus backend is a build backend compliant to [PEP517](https://peps.python.org/pep-0517/).
 It allows buliding wheel and sdist files, and to compile C and fortran sources into a shared library packed with the wheel file.

 # Usage